AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/create.md

 ### Author your generic connection specification

 Once you have retrieved a generic REST connection specification, copy and paste the payload to the text editor of your choice and then fill out or replace the values with information relevant to your specific source.
+For more information on connection specifications, see the documentation on [preparing your configurations](../config.md).

 The following payload is an example of a generic REST connection specification authored with information specific to a [!DNL Mailchimp] source: